 Mehrzad Boroujerdi is Professor of Political Science and O’Hanley Faculty Scholar at Syracuse University’s Maxwell School of Citizenship and Public Affairs.
-During the 2017-18 acaemic year, as a Fellow of the American Council on Education (ACE), he resided at California State University – Northridge (CSUN).
+During the 2017-18 academic year, as a Fellow of the American Council on Education (ACE), he resided at California State University – Northridge (CSUN).
 He was also a visiting scholar at UCLA’s Center for Near Eastern Studies.

 Dr. Boroujerdi has served in the following administrative roles at Syracuse University: Chair of the Political Science Department (2014-17); Provost Fellow for Internationalization (2015-17); Co-chair of the Internationalization Council (2016-17); member of the Academic Strategic Plan Committee and co-chair of its Working Group on Enhancing Internationalization (2014-16); Director of Graduate Studies in the Political Science Department (2001-04); Founding director of the Middle Eastern Studies Program (2003-14); Co-founder of the Project on Religion, Media and International Affairs (2006-09); and founding editor of the Modern Intellectual and Political History of the Middle East book series published by Syracuse University Press (1996-2014).

-In addition, Dr. Boroujerdi was the President of the Association for Iranian Studies (2012-2014), the book review editor of the International Journal of Middle East Studies (2000-07), and a former non-resident Scholar at the Middle East Institute in Washington, D.C (2005-16).
-He is a co-founder of the Iran Data Portal, and sits on the board of directors of the Near East Foundation.
+In addition, Dr. Boroujerdi was the President of the Association for Iranian Studies (2012-2014), the book review editor of the International Journal of Middle East Studies (2000-07), a former non-resident Scholar at the Middle East Institute in Washington, D.C (2005-16), and a former member of the board of directors of the Near East Foundation (2010-19).
+He is also a co-founder of the Iran Data Portal.

 Dr. Boroujerdi has been the recipient of grants and fellowships from American Council on Education, Harvard University, Henry R. Luce Foundation, Carnegie Foundation, Rockefeller Foundation, Social Science Research Council, the Institute of International Education, the U.S. Department of Education, and the United States Institute of Peace, and the Violet Jabara Charitable Trust.
 Other awards include the Foundation for Iranian Studies Best Doctoral Dissertation (1990), the Maxwell School’s Daniel Patrick Moynihan Award for outstanding teaching, research, and service (1998), and the Institute of International Education’s Scholar Rescue Fund’s Outstanding Service Award (2011).